Capecitabine (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Diarrhea 4 or more times each day, diarrhea at night, or blood in your bowel movements
+- Diarrhea 4 or more times each day, diarrhea at night, bloody bowel movements, abdominal pain

-- Fever of at least 100.5°, or other signs of infection, such as chills or sore throat
+- Fever of at least 100.5° or other signs of infection, such as chills, cough, sore throat, and body aches

-- Pain, redness, blistering, peeling, swelling, tingling, or numbness in your hands or feet
+- Redness, pain, swelling, or blisters on your hands or feet

-- Severe nausea, or vomiting more than 1 time in 24 hours
+- Severe nausea, or vomiting more than 2 times in 24 hours